-Psychological safety pioneer, Dr. Amy Edmonson discusses the difference between psychological safety and courage at work, and why both are so critical in our teams right now.
+Psychological safety pioneer, Dr. Amy Edmondson discusses the difference between psychological safety and courage at work, and why both are so critical in our teams right now.
 An excerpt from her foreword of Courageous Cultures: How to Build Teams of Micro-Innovators, Problem Solvers, and Customer Advocates (Harper Collins, Karin Hurt and David Dye).

 COURAGE OR PSYCHOLOGICAL SAFETY?

-Dr. Amy Edmonson
+Dr. Amy Edmondson

 Novartis Professor of Leadership and Management Harvard Business School